kumbulanit/t-sql/tech company/untitled/Presentations/Lab_Basic_SELECT_Presentation.md

 WHERE d.DepartmentName = 'Engineering';

 -- Avoid: SELECT * unless needed
--- SELECT * FROM Employees e INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID WHERE d.DepartmentName = 'Engineering';
+-- SELECT * FROM Employees e INNER JOIN Departments d ON e.DepartmentID = d.DepartmentID WHERE d.d.DepartmentName = 'Engineering';

 -- Efficient WHERE conditions
 -- Good: Use indexed columns in WHERE